-At Oldfields, college counseling is an in-depth, detailed process which helps each senior find the college, university, or post-graduate career path that fits her best.
+At Oldfields, we know the college application process can be overwhelming, and that is why we are here to help every step of the way!
+College counseling is an in-depth, multi-year process which helps each student prepare for and find the college, university, gap year, or post-graduate career path that fits her best.
 Along with the college counselor, each Oldfields senior takes responsibility for her higher education plan.

 SELECTING A COLLEGE OR UNIVERSITY